chrisbratt/bratt.co/posts/graze-com-css-framework.md

 <figcaption>Small sample of the styles printed out and grouped</figcaption>
 </figure>

-From the audit we discovered that:
+From the audit we discovered:

 * The site had inconsistencies, even on individual pages.
 * We had over 200 colours including 30 shades of grey alone (some imperceptible for most users).